A guide to the best trekking trails in Jordan including Petra Trail and hikes in Wadi Rum Hiking in Jordan is just awesome! It is …

 Latest blog posts from Jordan:

-20 Epic Top Things To Do in Jordan A visual guide to the best things to do in Jordan, Middle East Jordan seems to be …
+A visual guide to the best things to do in Jordan, Middle East Jordan seems to be the new hot place to visit this year. …

-p20 Photos That Will Make You Want To Visit Jordan Oh Jordan!
-Who would have thought that it is so easy to fall in love …
+Oh Jordan!
+Who would have thought that it is so easy to fall in love with you?!
+When booking my trip to this beautiful …

-11 Best Things to do in Aqaba, Jordan Things to see in Aqaba, Jordan: A Guide with Top Aqaba Tips After spending 10 days in …
+A Guide to the best things to see in Aqaba, Jordan: A Guide with Top Aqaba Tips Are you looking to experience the unforgettable beauty …

-10 Fabulous Things To Do in Dead Sea, Jordan and Surroundings A Guide on how to visit the Jordanian Dead Sea The Dead Sea is …
+A Guide on how to visit the Jordanian Dead Sea The Dead Sea is probably one of the top highlights of every Jordan itinerary. …

-8 Great Things To Do in Wadi Rum Camp, Jordan Discover the best Wadi Rum Camp activities and attractions in Jordan while staying at a …
+Discover the best Wadi Rum Camp activities and attractions in Jordan while staying at a Wadi Rum camp managed by Bedouin people I guess many …

-20 Fun Things To Do in Amman, Jordan A travel guide on the best tourist attractions and what to visit in Amman, Jordan “Welcome to …
+A travel guide on the best tourist attractions and what to visit in Amman, Jordan “Welcome to Jordan!”
+That’s how you’re greeted at every corner …

-The Ultimate Jordan Itinerary: 10 Days Visit It has been a while since I discovered a new country that I haven’t visited before.
-I have …
+It has been a while since I discovered a new country that I haven’t visited before.
+I have this habitude of returning often to the …